Scientists Are Question-Askers

 - 🥊 Conclusion — decide if your hypothesis was right or wrong

 It is perfectly fine if your hypothesis is wrong.
 Scientists learn just as much from experiments that don't go as expected.
-A "failed" experiment is never wasted!
+A "failed" experiment is never wasted — failure IS data!

 Observation vs. Inference

 An observation is something you directly see, hear, smell, touch, or taste.
-An inference is a guess based on what you observe.
+An inference is a conclusion based on what you observe.

 - Observation: "The plant's leaves are yellow."